bartificer/programming-by-stealth/docs/pbs56.md

 You can experiment with both of these classes in the sandbox, but I’m going to leave the borders on the larger table as they are, and make the first, smaller table fully bordered by adding the class `table-bordered`.

-### Smaller more Subtle Tables
+### Smaller More Subtle Tables

 In keeping with Bootstrap’s modern look, its default rendering to tables has a lot of white space, and uses quite large fonts.
 Sometimes you need your tables to be a little more compact, and that’s what the `table-sm` class is for!

-The smaller of the two tables in the sandbox is well suited to shrinking down a little, so let’s give it the class `table-sm`.
+The smaller of the two tables in the sandbox is well suited to shrinking down a little.
+Let’s give it the class `table-sm`.

 Let’s take things a little further and shrink the table and float it right by adding the class `w-50` and `float-right`.